How It Works

 Caveat: Resist the urge to get your project into shape before showing it to me.
 I want to see it at as early a stage as possible, as I can be most useful in helping to plan the structure.
 In fact sometimes all you need to bring is a pad of paper and yourself, and we will talk through the book together.
 We might tape the session, as we cover a lot of ground fast, and you might want to listen to it later, in the car maybe.

-As of January, 2013, I charge $150 an hour for time spent, whether for meeting in person or for reviewing pages.
+I charge $200 an hour for time spent, whether for meeting in person or for reviewing pages.
 You can email me a manuscript –I can upload and read on my Kindle, and print out for written comments.
-Reading and making detailed suggestions on a book-length manuscript can cost $1000 to $2500, depending on its length and how rough or polished it is.
+Reading and making detailed suggestions on a book-length manuscript can cost $1200 to $2500, depending on its length and how rough or polished it is.

 Praise from Authors Who Have Consulted With Adair